 Ruby vs Python for Web Development

-Now let’s turn our attention to the two premier web frameworks when considering Ruby vs Python; the Ruby on Rails framework and the Django Python web framework respectively.
+Now let’s turn our attention to the two premier web frameworks when considering Ruby on Rails vs Python; the Ruby on Rails framework and the Django Python web framework respectively.

 It is important to note here that Rails is a lot more important to the Ruby community than Django is to the Python community, but the frameworks are nonetheless competitors in the web development space.